spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 Some of the Csound functions are producing several outputs.
 Then the output is represented with `Tuple`.
-It's a special type class that contains all tuples of csound values.
+It's a special type class that contains all tuples of Csound values.

 There is a special case.
 The type `Unit`.
-It's Csound's alias for haskell's `()`-type.
+It's Csound's alias for Haskell's `()`-type.
 It's here for implementation reasons.

 We have already encountered the tuples when we have studied the function `diskin2`.